Amazon studies and statistics for sellers – all relevant developments of the last few years

 Amazon Studien und Statistiken 2022

 Online shopping has become an integral part of the daily lives of many people over the past two years.
-This is evidenced by Amazon studies and statistics created after 2020, which is also reflected in the success of companies like Amazon, OTTO, eBay, Walmart, etc. However, Amazon stands out as the clear winner in direct comparison with other e-commerce giants.
+This is evidenced by Amazon studies and statistics created after 2020, which is naturally reflected in the success of companies like Amazon, OTTO, eBay, Walmart, etc. However, Amazon stands out as the clear winner in direct comparison with other e-commerce giants.
 In this blog post, we want to take a closer look at the development of Amazon, of course also from the perspective of Amazon sellers.
-Because such rapid growth – especially in such a short time – typically cannot have only positive aspects.
+Because such rapid growth – especially in such a short time – usually cannot have only positive aspects.

-In 2010, Amazon generated $34.2 billion in revenue.
-Ten years later (2020), it was more than ten times that amount, with $386.1 billion.
+In 2010, Amazon generated revenue of 34.2 billion USD.
+Ten years later (2020), it was more than ten times that amount at 386.1 billion USD.

 But what does this growth mean for marketplace sellers?
 Generally, it is a good sign when the platform on which you sell products generates more revenue than ever before.
 Sellers directly benefit from the increase in customers.